ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 195 minutes.
 Now at 70% on Web Dev course.
 Started learning about APIs and how to make API requests.

 **Thoughts**: Feeling a strong boost of energy!
 Glad to have gone to coffeeshop to code and be out of the house.

+### Day 75: April 21st, 2017

+**Today's Progress**: Coded for 85 minutes.
+Reached 72% on Web Dev course.

+**Thoughts**: Feeling great about POST and GET routes.

+### SKIPPED April 22nd, 2017 because I was camping.

+### Day 76: April 23rd, 2017

+**Today's Progress**: Coded for 32 minutes.
+Reached 73% on Web Dev course.

+**Thoughts**: Need to keep back in the groove after my day off camping yesterday.
+Didn't hit my goal of 75% by April 24th but I'll make up for it this week.